Expand description

 serializing/deserializing packets in a custom way, can be done by implementing the various Traits

-yourself, or through extra configurations in the PacketManager
+yourself, or through extra configurations in the PacketManager.

-For a comprehensive minimal example, see the example crate
+For a comprehensive minimal example, see the example crate.

 I also use this library myself for simple game development.
-See the multisnakegame repo
+See the multisnakegame repo.

 §Debugging

-API with debug and trace logs.
+durian uses the log API with debug and trace logs.
 Enable debug logging to see update logs

-, and enable trace logging to see packet byte transmissions.
+from durian, and enable trace logging to see packet byte transmissions.

 Re-exports§